Health Services’ recommendations for your student

 - It is also very convenient for them to carry a debit card for the cost of copays and medications if needed.

 - Your student can always use the UA Student Health Center medical providers for care of minor illness and injury.
 We do not bill your insurance company, so the cost of care is due at time of visit.
 Good news is that our visit fee is only $15.00-cheaper than your typical copay.
 Medications, lab fees and medical supplies are extra but very reasonable.
 We can evaluate the situation and determine if your student may need a higher level of care.
 We are located in the Student Recreation and Wellness Center Suite 260.
-Contact number 330-972-7808.
+Phone: 330-972-7808.
 Our website.

 - They should carry a list of any medications they take, and any allergies they may have.